PeterCamilleri/CX16/docs/vm_ip.md

 code.
 It has no restrictions or nasty boundary issues.
 Since it uses only 8 banks of memory, any Commander X 16 will have enough to go around.
-Since this code is more complex and thus a great deal more lengthy, we will only examine the space reduced version of the code.
+Since this code is more complex and thus a great deal more lengthy, we will only examine a space reduced version of the code.

 [Back to the Top](#the-vm-instruction-pointer)